 - 1. At its twentieth session, the Standing Committee on the Law of Trademarks, Industrial Designs and Geographical Indications (SCT) requested the Secretariat to prepare a working document for discussion at its twenty-first session concerning technical and procedural aspects relating to the registration of certification and collective marks.
 Members of the SCT were invited to present submissions for that working document by February 15, 2009 (see document SCT/20/4, paragraph 12). - 2.
-Accordingly, the Secretariat has prepared the present document, which deals with Preliminary Considerations (Section II), Application Procedure (Section III) and Post Registration Matters (Section IV).
-The Annex to the document contains examples of the types of marks that are discussed in Section II.
-Those examples are of a merely illustrative nature and should not be considered as being representative of particular SCT Members trademark laws or practice. - 3.
-This document is based on the findings contained in document WIPO/Strad/INF/1 entitled "Summary of Replies to the Questionnaire on Trademark Law and Practice (SCT/11/6)", which reproduces the information provided by 76 Member States and three international intergovernmental organizations.
-It is also based on submissions of the following members of the SCT: Australia, Belarus, Czech Republic, Finland, France, Japan, Mexico, Norway, Pakistan, Republic of Korea, Republic of Moldova, Russian Federation, Singapore, Slovenia, Sweden, United Kingdom, United States of America and the European Community.
+Accordingly, the Secretariat has prepared document SCT/21/3, based on the findings contained in document WIPO/Strad/INF/1 entitled "Summary of Replies to the Questionnaire on Trademark Law and Practice (SCT/11/6)", which reproduces the information provided by 76 Member States and three international intergovernmental organizations.
+Document SCT/21//3 is also based on submissions of the following members of the SCT: Australia, Belarus, Czech Republic, Finland, France, Japan, Mexico, Norway, Pakistan, Republic of Korea, Republic of Moldova, Russian Federation, Singapore, Slovenia, Sweden, United Kingdom, United States of America and the European Community.
 In addition, the African Intellectual Property Organization (OAPI) has presented a submission.
-All the submissions were posted on the SCT Electronic Forum webpage.
+All the submissions were posted on the SCT Electronic Forum webpage. - 3.
+At its twenty-first session (Geneva, June 22 to 26, 2009), the SCT requested the Secretariat to prepare a revised working document on technical and procedural aspects relating to the registration of certification and collective marks, taking into consideration the comments made by delegations during the twenty-first session.
+After reconsideration of the document by the twenty-second session of the SCT, the document would be made available on the WIPO webpage for reference purposes (see document SCT/21/8 Prov.).
+The Secretariat has thus prepared the present document, which incorporates into document SCT/21/3 the comments made by the SCT when discussing that document.